aviadra/Cloud-profiler/README.md

 - You should see the dynamic profiles populated in iTerm (cmd + O)

 # Configuration files (Optional)
-There is a YAML configuration file within the repo that gives the default values for the script behaver.
+There is a YAML configuration file within the repo that gives the default values for the script behavior.
 On the first run of the script, a personal configuration file is create in `~/.iTerm-cloud-profile-generator/config.yaml`.
 So you don't have to fork the repo in order to have your own settings.
 Settings in the personal file will take precedence over the default ones from the repo file.
 Possible options within the configuration files are noted below.